demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 There are few simple spacing rules when writing a function declaration in JavaScript.
 Two most important:

 1. There should be **no** space after the name
-2. There should be a space after parenthesis, allways
+2. There should be a space after the parenthesis, always.

 Those simple rules help us very quickly indentify if a function is named or anonymous.
 ```javascript